rtm-celum/blog/_posts/2025-04-15-options-and-defaults.md

 }
 ```

-You can now invoke the function in multiple ways, and none of them feels awkward anymore:
+Now, calling the function feels much more intuitive.
+Here are some examples:

 ```typescript
 // 1.
 Default usage